 Tag Maclean

 On the morning of Thursday 28 November 1918, the Imperial War Cabinet met at 10 Downing Street in London.
-Outside the weather was wet and windy and the temperature struggled to reach seven degrees Centigrade.
-It was the American holiday of Thanksgiving; but Americans were definitely not alone in feeling thankful.
+Outside the weather was wet and windy and the temperature struggled to reach seven degrees Celsius.
+It was the American holiday of Thanksgiving; but Americans were not the only ones feeling thankful.
 The armistices signed by the Allies on 30 October (with Turkey), 3 November (Austria-Hungary) and 11 November (Germany) had

 Continue reading…